 Armaments: a few canon (range perhaps half a mile), Richard had chosen not to request the siege weapons from the Tower; archers (range up to 300 m), hand weapons (face to face); cavalry in reserve – several thousand including Stanley and Percy,

-John Duke of Norfolk
+John Howard, Duke of Norfolk

 Commanded the centre of Richard’s main force against the Earl of Oxford and came off worse.
 He was killed by an arrow.

-Lord Percy, Earl of Northumberland
+Lord Henry Percy, Earl of Northumberland

 Commanded Richard’s rear guard but did not engage in the battle.
 Claimed he was hampered when Richard led his own cavalry charge and that he needed to remain in place to protect the front line from possible attack by the Stanleys.

-Thomas Stanley was the stepfather of Henry Tudor, married to Margaret Beaufort, caught in a dilemma of loyalties.
+Thomas, Lord Stanley was the stepfather of Henry Tudor, married to Margaret Beaufort, caught in a dilemma of loyalties.
 He had excused himself from Court some months earlier for ‘family’ reasons.
 He declined to fully commit to Richard’s preparations for Bosworth, citing illness and unreadiness so, as an insurance Richard had his son, Lord Strange, kept hostage during the battle.
 Two days before the battle both Stanleys met in secret with Henry Tudor: they may have come to an understanding which played out on the day, but we do not know.
 Both Richard and Henry wanted explicit commitment from both Stanleys before the battle began and both were disappointed.
 Thomas arrived early at Bosworth, stood with his force of several thousand men watching the battle but did not engage.
 This may have been the pact with his stepson and any action delegated to his younger brother William.

-William Stanley turned up with his men, much as his brother but in a position at which he could have been a threat to Richard whilst not actually being arrayed with Henry.
+Sir William Stanley turned up with his men, much as his brother but in a position at which he could have been a threat to Richard whilst not actually being arrayed with Henry.
 When Henry Tudor was under attack by Richard, William weighed in and this turned the course of the battle.
 William is credited with picking up Richard’s crown from the field of battle and offering it to Henry.
 Despite this, ten years later William was executed by Henry for supporting the pretender Perkin Warbeck as the true king.

 John de Vere, 13th Earl of Oxford, commanded Tudor’s archers and the main attacking force with great success.

-Lord Talbot (Shrewsbury), commanded the right wing of Tudor’s army.
+Sir Gilbert Talbot, commanded the right wing of Tudor’s army.

 The Final charge